radiumone-engage/r1-engage-android/README.md

 R1AdServer.getInstance(this).showBanner(bannerContainer, R1EngageBannerSize.BANNER_320_50, adUnitBannerIds);

   ```
   where bannerContainer is Viewgroup to hold the banner ad.
-You can create banner Viewgroup programatically or in xml layout of the view hirarchy.
+You can create banner Viewgroup programmatically or in xml layout of the view hierarchy.
 ```java
 <FrameLayout
  android:layout_width="match_parent"